jeremydosborn/gitscan/README.md

 ## What it does

-Scans repositories for patterns defined in YAML configs, then optionally collects anonymous survey responses about the results.
+Scans repositories for patterns defined in YAML configs, then optionally collects an anonymous survey response about those results.
+Survey responses are encrypted with age and split using Shamir's Secret Sharing, distributing shares across multiple endpoints

 ## Security Properties